apache/freemarker/README.txt

 Installing
 ----------

-No real installation needed.
-Simply copy lib/freemarker.jar to a location where your Java application's ClassLoader will find it.
+No real installation is needed.
+Simply copy freemarker.jar to a location where your Java application's ClassLoader will find it.
 For example, if you use FreeMarker in a web application, you probably want to put freemarker.jar into the WEB-INF/lib directory of your web